ksundeen/mymooder/README.md

 # Getting Started for React Native Setup

-1. Pull the repository in WSL or IOS os Linux
+1. Pull the repository in WSL or IOS os Linux using the SSH connection.
+If you need to add an SSH key, follow GIthub instructions: https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent

-2. Install Just as a command runner for your OS from: https://github.com/casey/just
+          git clone git@github.com:ksundeen/mymooder.git

-3. With Ubuntu 24.04 install using:
+3. Install Just as a command runner for your OS from: https://github.com/casey/just.
+For Ubuntu 24.04 install using:

        sudo apt install just